-Duchenne muscular dystrophy (DMD) is the most common inherited human muscle disorder caused by mutations in the dystrophin encoding gene and complete lack of this protein.
-Dystrophin gene has 7 promoters; 3 of them are responsible for full dystrophin (Dp 427 kDa) biosynthesis, while remaining four promoters localized within this gene control an expression of shorter protein variants.
+Duchenne muscular dystrophy (DMD) is the most common inherited human muscle disorder caused by mutations in the dystrophin encoding gene and the complete lack of this protein.
+The dystrophin gene has 7 promoters; 3 of them are responsible for full dystrophin (Dp 427 kDa) biosynthesis while the remaining four promoters localized within this gene control an expression of shorter protein variants.
 Experimental data indicate that an aberrant cellular Ca2+ homeostasis accompanying DMD is at least partially responsible for pathological consequences of dystrophin deficiency.
-It was confirmed not only in muscle fibres but also in myoblasts (from mdx mice, an animal model of DMD), lymphoblasts from DMD patients, dystrophic circulating CD133(+) stem cells and other.
-Thus, though life-threating symptoms of dystrophin deficiency come from a severe muscular dysfunction, DMD affects many other organs including endothelium.
+It was confirmed not only in muscle fibres but also in myoblasts (from mdx mice, an animal model of DMD), lymphoblasts from DMD patients, and dystrophic circulating CD133(+) stem cells and others.
+Thus, though life-threatening symptoms of dystrophin deficiency come from a severe muscular dysfunction, DMD affects many other organs including endothelium.

 Literature data clearly show that dystrophin deficiency impairs endothelial cells and results in improper angiogenesis, motility and tube formation.
-However, biochemical mechanism behind these effects are still obscure.
+However, the biochemical mechanism behind these effects is still obscure.

-Although endothelial processes are tightly regulated by Ca2+, effects of DMD on Ca2+ signalling in endothelial cells have never been investigated.
-Similarly mitochondrial metabolism which is mutually related to Ca2+ homeostasis has not been explored in DMD endotheliocytes.
-Understanding a role of dystrophin in maintaining of the proper Ca2+ signalling in endothelial cells is an interesting challenge not only for its cognitive value but also it may deliver a knowledge potentially useful for relieve some DMD symptoms.
+Although endothelial processes are tightly regulated by Ca2+, the effects of DMD on Ca2+ signalling in endothelial cells have never been investigated.
+Similarly, mitochondrial metabolism which is mutually related to Ca2+ homeostasis has not been explored in DMD endotheliocytes.
+Understanding the role of dystrophin in maintaining the proper Ca2+ signalling in endothelial cells is an interesting challenge not only for its cognitive value but also because it may deliver knowledge potentially useful for relieving some DMD symptoms.
 All experiments will be performed with the use of primary endothelial cells isolated from healthy and dystrophic mice.